Senior researchers (founding members)

 Wim Coreynen

-Dr. Wim Coreynen is a postdoctoral researcher at the School of Business and Economics of the Vrije Universiteit (VU) Amsterdam and Utrecht University School of Economics (USE) in the Netherlands.
-He obtained his Ph.D. at the Faculty of Business and Economics of the University of Antwerp (UA) in Belgium.
-He has previously also worked for Antwerp Management School (AMS) in Belgium, the Jheronimus Academy of Data Science (JADS) affiliated with Tilburg University in the Netherlands, and Zhejiang University School of Management (ZJUSOM) in China.
+Prof. Dr. Wim Coreynen is an assistant professor at the Department of Innovation, Entrepreneurship and Strategy (IES) at the School of Management of Zhejiang University (ZJU) in Hangzhou, China.
+He obtained his PhD at the Faculty of Business and Economics of the University of Antwerp (UA) in Belgium.
+He has previously also worked for Antwerp Management School (AMS) in Belgium as well as the Jheronimus Academy of Data Science (JADS), Free University of Amsterdam (VU) and Utrecht University (UU) in the Netherlands.

 Radityo Handrito